jeffsp/matleap/README.md

 This MATLAB mex program will allow you to get data from a Leap Motion Controller device.

+In order to build the mex program, you need to have a C++ compiler installed.
+For more information on setting up Matlab for building mex-files, see the Matlab documentation.

 ## Building

 * Install the Leap SDK